SumoLogic-Labs/sumologic-grafana-datasource/README.md

 # Query metrics in Grafana

-You can query your Sumo metrics using the same query syntax you use in the the Sumo UI.
+You can query your Sumo metrics using the same query syntax you use in the Sumo UI.
 For more information, see [Metrics Queries](https://help.sumologic.com/Metrics/Working-with-Metrics/Metrics-Queries) in Sumo help.